-The Developer is developing Candlestick Point with support from the Agency and the City.
-The development program for Candlestick Point as proposed by the Developer includes a mixed-use community with a wide rage of residential, retail, office, entertainment, research and development, civic and community uses, and parks and recreational open space.
+The Developer is receiving support from the Agency and the City to undertake the development program for Candlestick Point.
+As proposed by the Developer, the development program for Candlestick Point includes a mixed-use community with a wide range of residential, retail, office, entertainment, research and development, civic and community uses, and parks and recreational open space.
 The majority of the private sector effort will be undertaken by the Developer as part of the integrated CP-HPS 2 Project.